 South-facing Waikiki is not Oahu’s best surfing beach.
 The north shore, with its Banzai Pipeline, gets the famous waves.
 But many visitors still feel like catching whatever waves there are.
 So plenty of surfboards are available for rent, in whatever color you might want.

 One traditional bit of local color is now gone.
 Beginning in 1937, the Kodak Hula Show offered a colorful display of graceful hula dancing, accompanied by live Hawaiian music.
 At the end of the show, the dancers provided titles for slide shows and photo albums (and later, for videos and Web pages).

 Unlike the high-priced packaged luaus and “Polynesian revues” continually touted to tourists, this free show charmingly captured the balmy Aloha spirit without bombast or spectacle.
 Kodak discontinued its sponsorship in 1999, possibly because the financially-beleaguered company’s bean counters realized that more of the audience were using camcorders and Fuji film than Kodak products.
 The tour operator Pleasant Hawaiian Holidays took it over and renamed it (perhaps more accurately) the Pleasant Hawaiian Hula Show.

 The show’s 65-year run ended in September 2002, after Pleasant Hawaiian decided their

 money could be better spent elsewhere.
 In this age of sensory overload, nobody seemed to

 consider this gentle anachronism worth sponsoring.
-But you can still see a smaller-scale
+But if you do find such a thing